-- 1. Each student will complete all required reading assignments, brief cases prior to each class meeting, and be prepared to discuss the cases/readings. - 2.
-Each student will be expected to read and thoroughly digest the Articles and the Amendments to the United States Constitution, and have an expressed working knowledge of same, as we progress through the course this semester. - 3.
-There will be two (2) major examinations: a midterm and a cumulative final exam.
-All major exams will only be given during the semester. - 4.
-There will be several, announced and unannounced quizzes during the semester.
+- 1. Each student will complete all required reading assignments, brief cases prior to each class meeting, and be prepared to discuss the cases/readings. - Each student will be expected to read and thoroughly digest the Articles and the Amendments to the United States Constitution, and have an expressed working knowledge of same, as we progress through the course this semester.

+3. There will be two (2) major examinations: a midterm and a cumulative final exam.
+All major exams will only be given during the semester.

+- 4. There will be several, announced and unannounced quizzes during the semester.
 These quizzes cannot be made up or taken again. - 5.
-Additionally, each student or group of students, will prepare written assignment(s) and/or class presentation(s) on provisions of the U.S. Constitution.

-- One research paper (27 pages) will be assigned during the semester.
+Additionally, each student or group of students, will prepare written assignment(s) and/or class presentation(s) on provisions of the U.S. Constitution. - 6.
+One research paper (27 pages) will be assigned during the semester.
 The research paper must be turned in on time, or there will be a corresponding full-letter grade reduction in the grade earned by the research paper, for each calendar day the paper is late; OR the paper may NOT be accepted. - 7.
 Due to the nature of the course, class attendance and participation is mandatory, and will count toward your final grade.
-There will be a heavy emphasis on student teacher interchange and class discussion. - Class participation/attendance, assigned research paper(s), (group project), quizzes, short-written assignments, etc., will reflect about 35% of the student's final grade; the midterm will count about 25%; while the cumulative final examination will comprise approximately 40% of the total grade in this course.
-See https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/ for current University of Florida grading policies. - 9.
-Each student has the individual responsibility to read, comprehend and fully comply with all requirements of the course as listed on the Syllabus and any additional ones made in class, during the semester. - 10.
-Each student is required and invited to consult with the professor prior to dropping or withdrawing from the course.
-This is an important requirement. - 11.
-Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
-Click here for guidance on how to give feedback in a professional and respectful manner.
-Students have the responsibility to research and locate when the evaluation period opens, and must complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via ufl.bluera.com/ufl/.
-Summaries of course evaluation results are available to students here.
+There will be a heavy emphasis on student- teacher interchange and class discussion. - 8.
+Class participation/attendance, assigned research paper(s), (group project), quizzes, short-written assignments, etc., will reflect about 35% of the student's final grade; the midterm will count about 25%; while the cumulative final examination will comprise approximately 40% of the total grade in this course.
+See https://catalog.uf1.edu/UGRD/academic-regulations/grades-Lading-policies/fo - 9.
+Each student has the individual responsibility to read, comprehend and fully comply with all requirements of the course as listed on the Syllabus and any additional ones made in class, during the semester.